NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.4.Chapter/chp_4_exercises/README.md

 	Hint: Start by describing in words what ping and baffle do when they are invoked.

-	2. Draw a stack diagram that shows the state of the program the first time ping is invoked.

-	3. What happens if you invoke baffle(); at the end of the ping method?
+	2. What happens if you invoke baffle(); at the end of the ping method?
-	(We will see why in the next chapter.)

 ```java
 public static void zoop() {
 	baffle();